McEwenTito/my_restuarant/FactoryBoy.md

 # Start Writing Django Tests in 4 Minutes using FactoryBoy (and Faker)

-Testing is an important part of django development.
+Testing is an crucial part of django development.
 It helps to make sure that your code works as expected.

-Testing is a crucial step in every development process for the following reasons:
+Testing is an important step in every development process for the following reasons:

 - It helps prevents bugs.
 Testing helps you find and fix bugs before they cause problems for your users
 - It improves the quality if your code.
 Well-tested code is reliable, efficient, and maintainable.